ajfonthemove/ajfonthemove/README.md

 ## Hi there 👋

-Don't believe in mottos, but if I did, "Why not?" would be mine.

 Building **[Eureka Systems](https://eurekasystems.ai)** — learning-capable systems from the model to the edge.

 ## 🧱 Why Eureka Systems